Fellowship Research Opportunities:

 Gustavo Rodriguez, MD, Department of Obstetrics and Gynecology, Section of Gynecologic Oncology, NorthShore University Health Systems

-Dr. Rodriguez and his laboratory, which is located in the NSUHS Research Institute, are dedicated to developing an effective pharmacologic approach for the chemoprevention of ovarian and uterine cancer.
+Dr. Rodriguez and his laboratory, located in the NSUHS Research Institute, are dedicated to developing an effective pharmacologic approach for the chemoprevention of ovarian and uterine cancer.
 Dr. Rodriguez spearheaded the study in primates that led to the discovery that oral contraceptive (OC) progestins induce apoptosis in the ovarian epithelium.
 This discovery led to a new hypothesis regarding the biologic mechanism underlying the marked 30-50% reduction in ovarian cancer risk associated with routine use of OCs, and opened the door to the development of progestins as chemopreventive agents for ovarian and now endometrial cancer.
 Dr. Rodriguez’s animal work has also included pioneering studies using the chicken ovarian cancer animal model.
 Dr. Rodriguez previously worked on projects elucidating the molecular biology of ovarian and endometrial cancer.
 He is collaborating closely with a team from Walter Reed on a Department of Defense-funded Program Project Grant.
 He is project director of a set of aims directed toward development of progestins and vitamin D for the chemoprevention of ovarian and uterine cancer These studies include: in vitro studies designed to elucidate the molecular effects of progestins and vitamin D on human ovarian and uterine epithelial cells, and in vivo studies in mice and chickens, as well as pilot studies in women, including cooperative group studies such as GOG 214 (Rodriguez, PI).

 Sridevi Challa, PhD, Assistant Professor, Department of Obstetrics and Gynecology, Section of Gynecologic Oncology, University of Chicago Medical Center